Land Conditioners from Bio-Energy Residues - AVAnD (Adding Value to Ash and Digestate)

 Developing sustainable soil conditioners and plant fertilisers from the waste streams of anaerobic digestion and biomass thermal conversion

-Lancaster Environment Centre, in partnership with Stopford Projects Ltd., is running a NERC funded Resource Recovery from Waste project, seeking to optimise both the environmental and economic value of waste streams derived from biomass energy generation such as anaerobic digestion (AD) and thermal conversion technologies (incineration, gasification and pyrolysis).
+Lancaster Environment Centre, in partnership with Stopford Energy & Environment, is running a 3-year Natural Environmental Research Council (NERC) funded Resource Recovery from Waste project, seeking to optimise both the environmental and economic value of waste streams derived from biomass energy generation such as anaerobic digestion (AD) and thermal conversion technologies (incineration, gasification and pyrolysis).
+In doing so, the Defra supported project will also provide evidence relating to the impact of applying residues from bio-energy generation on ecosystem health.

 Sustainable forms of energy generation using biomass are rapidly growing.
 The dominant disposal route for ash from gasification plants is to ash lagoons and landfill; whilst digestates, derived from AD, are typically disposed of to land at no cost.
 However, with rising pressures on environmental resources, rising landfill taxes and accompanying waste-minimisation legislation, alternative options for waste reuse are increasingly being sought.